jameslawler/notes/docs/portuguese/verbs/todo/chegar.md

 ## Writing Prompts

-1. Descreva sua agenda do dia.
+1. Descreva a sua agenda do dia.
 Describe your schedule for the day.
-2. Como você alcançará seu objetivo de aprender português?
+2. Como você alcançará o seu objetivo de aprender português?
 How will you reach your goal of learning portuguese?
 3. Descreva uma situação em que chegou atrasado.
 Describe a situation where you arrived late.